Code-Institute-Submissions/Data-Dashboard/README.md

-This is where i prepared my workspace on cloud 9 for the project.
-So i first created a folder to hold my data set, next was a folder to hold sub folders css and JavaScript which then would hold their respective files, then i had a folder to hold text files such as my README and finally my index.html file.
+This is where I prepared my workspace on cloud 9 for the project.
+So I first created a folder to hold my data set, next was a folder to hold sub folders css and JavaScript which then would hold their respective files, then I had a folder to hold text files such as my README and finally my index.html file.

 Next it was time to upload the important data, files and bootstrap.
-Firstly i uploaded my CSV data set file to my data folder.
-Secondly i uploaded my bootstrap to the CSS folder using wget and i did the same for dc.min.css file.
-Next i used wget to upload the crossfilter, d3, dc and queue files to my JavaScript folder, these important files would be used to bring my data dashboard to life.
-Finally i added a graph.js file to the JavaScript folder and this is where i would code my different graphs and etc.
+Firstly I uploaded my CSV data set file to my data folder.
+Secondly i uploaded my bootstrap to the CSS folder using wget and I did the same for dc.min.css file.
+Next I used wget to upload the crossfilter, d3, dc and queue files to my JavaScript folder, these important files would be used to bring my data dashboard to life.
+Finally I added a graph.js file to the JavaScript folder and this is where I would code my different graphs and etc.

-After this i linked or scripted all these uploaded files to the index.html and now it was time to start creating graphs.
+After this I linked or scripted all these uploaded files to the index.html and now it was time to start creating graphs.